 Troy A. Johnston, MD

-Troy A. Johnston, MD is the Interim Pediatric Residency Program Director.
+Troy A. Johnston, MD, (he/him) is the Interim Pediatric Residency Program Director.
 He is a pediatric cardiologist who specializes in interventional catheterization and has worked at Seattle Children’s Hospital for over 20 years.
-During that time he has worked extensively in pediatric graduate medical education, including starting the pediatric cardiology fellowship and subsequently serving as fellowship program director for 15 years.
+During that time, he has worked extensively in pediatric graduate medical education, including starting the pediatric cardiology fellowship and subsequently serving as fellowship program director for 15 years.
 He works closely with the pediatric residents during the cardiology elective and has been a clinical coach of residents since the program was initiated.
 Outside of work he enjoys spending time with his wife, three adult daughters, dog, and two cats.
 He enjoys going to the gym, photography, and skiing.

 Elena Griego, MD

-Elena Griego, MD, joined as an Associate Program Director in 2020.
-She is an Associate Professor of Pediatrics in the Division of Pediatric Hospital Medicine at the University of Washington.
+Elena Griego, MD, (she/her) joined as an Associate Program Director in 2020.
+She is a Clinical Associate Professor of Pediatrics in the Division of Pediatric Hospital Medicine at the University of Washington.
 She is passionate about partnering with residents in clinical and non-clinical settings and uses these experiences to promote curriculum and faculty development focused on improving teaching and assessment in the clinical setting.
 Clinically, she spends her time caring for hospitalized children at Seattle Children’s Hospital and strives to ensure every patient and family receives timely and equitable care throughout their hospitalization.
-Outside of work, she enjoys attending local sporting events (Sounders, Seahawks, etc), spending time on (or near) the water, cooking for friends, discovering new dog parks with her pandemic puppy Zia, and exploring the food scene in Seattle.
+Outside of work, she enjoys attending local sporting events (Sounders, Seahawks, etc.), spending time on (or near) the water, cooking for friends, discovering new dog parks with her pandemic puppy Zia, and exploring the food scene in Seattle.

 Mollie Grow, MD, MPH